Wal-Mart - Grocery Wars Coming To A Town Near You

 Overview

-The big news recently for Walmart (NYSE: WMT) was Amazon.com's (NYSE: AMZN) $14 billion purchase of grocery chain Whole Foods Market Inc. (NASDAQ: WFM).
-Who Walmart's competitors are in e-commerce and brick-and-mortar continue to be blurred.
+The big news recently for Wal-Mart (NYSE: WMT) was Amazon.com's (NYSE: AMZN) $14 billion purchase of grocery chain Whole Foods Market Inc. (NASDAQ: WFM).
+Who Wal-Mart's competitors are in e-commerce and brick-and-mortar continue to be blurred.
 Game on.

-What follows is a trade idea, discussion of Walmart's changing business strategy, as well as fundamental and technical analysis of the company.
+What follows is a trade idea, discussion of Wal-Mart's changing business strategy, as well as fundamental and technical analysis of the company.

 Trade Idea

-Both Amazon and Walmart are super companies for shopping.
+Both Amazon and Wal-Mart are super companies for shopping.
 However, one has to look at the technicals and fundamentals to determine if they are good investments.
-If I could only invest in one - either Amazon or Walmart - I would prefer to be long a stock that is taking market share from an ecommerce company rather than an ecommerce company taking market share from a brick and mortar approach to selling groceries.
-While not the only measure (more are discussed below), Walmart's Price/Earnings (P/E) is currently at 17 while Amazon's is 186.
+If I could only invest in one - either Amazon or Wal-Mart - I would prefer to be long a stock that is taking market share from an ecommerce company rather than an ecommerce company taking market share from a brick and mortar approach to selling groceries.
+While not the only measure (more are discussed below), Wal-Mart's Price/Earnings (P/E) is currently at 17 while Amazon's is 186.

-With that said, I am pleased to see some volatility in Walmart's stock.
+With that said, I am pleased to see some volatility in Wal-Mart stock.
 As an options trader, I like some volatility in stocks.
-I do think that the drop last week in Walmart's stock was overdone, as things generally are, and that we might see a short term bounce.
+I do think that the drop last week in Wal-Mart stock was overdone, as things generally are, and that we might see a short term bounce.
 However, technically, we could see more weakness in the stock per the discussion below.

-Note, I do think that the overall market is due for a small (5%) correction, which most likely will bring Walmart down with it.
+Note, I do think that the overall market is due for a small (5%) correction, which most likely will bring Wal-Mart down with it.
 For now, if we see a short term uptick this week, I will consider selling bear call spreads whereby call options are bought and sold together to minimize upside risk.

-Walmart's Changing Business Strategy
+Wal-Mart's Changing Business Strategy

-WMT controls 22% of the U.S. grocery market with groceries accounting for approximately 56% of Walmart's $481 billion in revenue.
-With Amazon's success in controlling the vast majority of online sales, should its Whole Foods purchase be a concern to Walmart?
+WMT controls 22% of the U.S. grocery market with groceries accounting for approximately 56% of Wal-Mart's $481 billion in revenue.
+With Amazon's success in controlling the vast majority of online sales, should its Whole Foods purchase be a concern to Wal-Mart?

-As Amazon has been able to capitalize and become the ecommerce leader, Walmart would be wise to keep in front of Amazon as much as they can.
-However, Walmart and Amazon, cannot forget about the other grocery companies that are flanking them - specifically, Lidl and Aldi, two German-based discount grocers who have big expansion plans in the U.S. Aldi plans to invest $3.4B to grow from 1,600 stores to 2,500 stores by 2022.
+As Amazon has been able to capitalize and become the ecommerce leader, Wal-Mart would be wise to keep in front of Amazon as much as they can.
+However, Wal-Mart and Amazon cannot forget about the other grocery companies that are flanking them - specifically, Lidl and Aldi, two German-based discount grocers who have big expansion plans in the U.S. Aldi plans to invest $3.4B to grow from 1,600 stores to 2,500 stores by 2022.
 Lidl, plans to operate 100 stores in the U.S. by the middle of next year.

-Walmart's net sales worldwide from 2006 to 2017 ($B):
+Wal-Mart's net sales worldwide from 2006 to 2017 ($B):

-Walmart, of course, is very familiar with the risk of German-based Aldi and has been conducting pricing tests in 11 U.S. states.
-From the studies, Walmart is marginally less expensive.
+Wal-Mart, of course, is very familiar with the risk of German-based Aldi and has been conducting pricing tests in 11 U.S. states.
+From the studies, Wal-Mart is marginally less expensive.
 However, both German chains offer a no frills shopping experience, limited products, and low costs all of which have changed the grocery market in the United Kingdom and which have cut into sales at Tesco (LSE: TSCO.L) and Asda, Wal-Mart's UK arm.

-Both Amazon and Walmart have plenty of money to spend - Amazon reported $12.5B in cash and equivalents and free cash flow (NYSE:FCF) of $10.2B for year ended March 31 while Walmart reported $6.9B in cash and equivalents and $20.9B in FCF for year ended January 31.
+Both Amazon and Wal-Mart have plenty of money to spend - Amazon reported $12.5B in cash and equivalents and free cash flow (NYSE:FCF) of $10.2B for year ended March 31 while Wal-Mart reported $6.9B in cash and equivalents and $20.9B in FCF for year ended January 31.

-Amazon's purchase of Whole Foods' will give them 460 stores to compete against Walmart.
-The challenge for Amazon (which they clearly recognize) is that they will need to take Walmart customers who are generally more cost conscious and lure them into a Whole Foods store.
-Walmart shoppers are going to be hard to win over as Whole Foods stores are generally perceived to have higher prices than Walmart.
-As an alternative, Whole Foods 365 offers private-label goods and lower prices than typical Whole Foods stores - I suspect that Amazon will capitalize on Whole Foods 365's branding as the focus for taking market share from Walmart.
+Amazon's purchase of Whole Foods' will give them 460 stores to compete against Wal-Mart.
+The challenge for Amazon (which they clearly recognize) is that they will need to take Wal-Mart customers who are generally more cost conscious and lure them into a Whole Foods store.
+Wal-Mart shoppers are going to be hard to win over as Whole Foods stores are generally perceived to have higher prices than Wal-Mart.
+As an alternative, Whole Foods 365 offers private-label goods and lower prices than typical Whole Foods stores - I suspect that Amazon will capitalize on Whole Foods 365's branding as the focus for taking market share from Wal-Mart.

-In addition, to increase their online sales efforts, Walmart has started to offer curbside pickup of online grocery purchases at 700 locations with 300 more planned by year end.
+In addition, to increase their online sales efforts, Wal-Mart has started to offer curbside pickup of online grocery purchases at 700 locations with 300 more planned by year end.
 It also is testing same-day fresh and frozen home delivery from 10 of its stores.

-Walmart has announced free two-day shipping to U.S. shoppers for orders over $35.
-Walmart is also directly competing against Amazon Prime shipping program by offering a similar service for $49 vs. Prime's $99.
-To counter, Amazon also recently jumped into Walmart's turf offering low-income customers discounts on Amazon Prime membership.
+Wal-Mart has announced free two-day shipping to U.S. shoppers for orders over $35.
+Wal-Mart is also directly competing against Amazon Prime shipping program by offering a similar service for $49 vs. Prime's $99.
+To counter, Amazon also recently jumped into Wal-Mart's turf offering low-income customers discounts on Amazon Prime membership.
 This discount is for people with electronic benefits transfer (EBT) cards which are used via government assistance programs.
 EBT customers pay $5.99 a month rather than the normal $99 a year.

-Fighting back, Walmart recently introduced a program offering discounts on approximately 1 million items purchased on line, but must be picked up at a local store.
+Fighting back, Wal-Mart recently introduced a program offering discounts on approximately 1 million items purchased on line, but must be picked up at a local store.
 Wal-Mart has also launched its own mobile payment system called Walmart Pay in all of its 4,500-plus U.S. stores in July 2016.

-In addition to the Jet.com acquisition, Walmart apparently is going after Amazon's higher-income shoppers with recent acquisitions of online brands such as Moosejaw, Modcloth, and on Friday, menswear e-tailer Bonobos.
-They also recently upgraded their phone app to benefit pharmacy and money services allowing customers to create orders on their phones while limiting the time standing in lines at Walmart stores.
+In addition to the Jet.com acquisition, Wal-Mart apparently is going after Amazon's higher-income shoppers with recent acquisitions of online brands such as Moosejaw, Modcloth, and on Friday, menswear e-tailer Bonobos.
+They also recently upgraded their phone app to benefit pharmacy and money services allowing customers to create orders on their phones while limiting the time standing in lines at Wal-Mart stores.

 I suspect that the game will be won with technology - more automation inventory reorders, fewer employees involved in the checkout process, quicker response to competitors prices, more and unique delivery methods (e.g. drones), and increased cross selling of Amazon services within the Whole Foods stores.

-Walmart will have its hands full trying to keep - but at least they have a chance; I can't say the same for other grocery chains such as Kroger (NYSE: KR) and Costco (NASDAQ: COST) .
+Wal-Mart will have its hands full trying to keep - but at least the company has a chance; I can't say the same for other grocery chains such as Kroger (NYSE: KR) and Costco (NASDAQ: COST) .

-Stock Price & Dividend Yield
+Stock Price and Dividend Yield

-Walmart had been moving mostly sideways for much of the last year until April when moved from the lower 70s to 80 with a current yield of 2.7%.
+Wal-Mart had been moving mostly sideways for much of the last year until April when moved from the lower 70s to 80 with a current yield of 2.7%.

 Investors would prefer to have both stock growth and a steadily increasing dividend, if at all possible.
 If you are a buy-and-hold investor, dividends often provide investors with the power of compounding.
 Dividend stocks can have a place in your portfolio, if they are not traps - paying a high dividend, but having a stock with lousy fundamentals.
 One is looking for a high dividend paying stock with strong operations to ensure that dividend payouts are well covered by earnings.
 The total package matters, not just the dividend yield.

-Fortunately, Walmart appears to be a strong company with solid fundamentals, plenty of free cash flow, and has paid out consistent dividends since at least 1975.
-Walmart has an impressive 10-year dividend growth rate of 11.7%.
+Fortunately, Wal-Mart appears to be a strong company with solid fundamentals, plenty of free cash flow, and has paid out consistent dividends since at least 1975.
+It has an impressive 10-year dividend growth rate of 11.7%.

 Technicals

-Walmart's RSI is below 50.
+Wal-Mart's RSI is below 50.
 The MACD is below its signal line and positive.
 The MACD generally must penetrate its zero line to expect further downside.
-Walmart is below its 20 and 50 day moving averages of 78.80 and 76.51, respectively.
-Walmart has penetrated its lower daily Bollinger band of 76.72.
+Wal-Mart is below its 20 and 50 day moving averages of 78.80 and 76.51, respectively.
+Wal-Mart has penetrated its lower daily Bollinger band of 76.72.

 Support should be seen at 70.1 and 67.9; resistance is at 76.9 and 78.3.

-In addition, Walmart has entered Wave C of its Elliott Wave cycle which uses Fibonacci ratios.
+In addition, Wal-Mart has entered Wave C of its Elliott Wave cycle which uses Fibonacci ratios.
 This is a bearish signal and the target price was 78.13; however, the stock sunk lower than expected due to the news from Amazon as discussed herein.
 Wave C is a corrective phase which moves against the direction of the overall market trend and generally is 1.618 time Wave A.

-From a technical standpoint, it appears that Walmart will trend lower and test the support at 70.1.
+From a technical standpoint, it appears that Wal-Mart will trend lower and test the support at 70.1.

 Fundamentals